DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Training, 142 E. Ontario Street, Chicago, Illinois 60611-2864, set forth in the publication

-entitled “The Basic Documents for Postdoctoral Training,” effective July 1, 2020, which
+titled “The Basic Documents for Postdoctoral Training,” effective July 1, 2020, which are

-approved and adopted by reference.
-Any osteopathic postgraduate training program
+and adopted by reference.
+An osteopathic postgraduate training program accredited by

-accredited by the American Osteopathic Association Council on Postdoctoral Training is
+the American Osteopathic Association Council on Postdoctoral Training is approved.

 (3) The standards of the American Osteopathic Association Council on Osteopathic